terry-yoon1205/pathfinder-py/CHECKINS.md

 # Check-in 2

-_**(UPDATED) Python Dead code finder**_
+_**(UPDATED) Python Unreachable Path Analyzer**_

-After consulting with the TA, we have decided to go with a static Python dead-code checker.
-It will search for redundant code that do not effect the outcome of a program's execution, as well as unreachable code.
+This tool will perform static analysis on Python code, attempting to detect branches that will never be traversed.
+By detecting unreachable paths, the tool will aid Python developers in cleaning up snippets of code that are unnecessary.
+In cases where the detected unreachable paths are supposed to be reachable (i.e. the result is unexpected), it will help in finding and resolving bugs in the code.

 The target demographic is for programmers who want a more sophisticated check on their code for potential dead code that is not caught by a linter or the compiler.

-**Basic Checks**:
-- Redundant code

-**Control Flow Related Checks**:
-- Unreachable code

-The new analysis tool's feature set addresses the concerns presented by the TA that the tool was too simplistic, and did not perform any kind of check or analysis effected by control flow.
+This new analysis tool addresses the concerns presented by the TA that the tool was too simplistic and was rather concerned with meta-property analysis, and did not perform checks on properties affected by control flow.

-_**Division of Responsibilities**_

-The team has opted to keep the same teams, as the project shares a similar structure to Project 1 (With parser team doing extractor, and evaluator team doing datalog engine).

 _**Roadmap**_

 **Week 10 (Check-in 3)**